 It’s that time of year again.
-You may be dying to “get a little color” for the summer so you’re tempted to hold off on the sunscreen.
-You figure a little sun won’t hurt, but then the next thing you know you’re sunburned.
+As temperatures get warmer, you may be tempted to hold off on the sunscreen.
+You figure a little sun won’t hurt, but then the next thing you know, you’re sunburned.

-“If you feel the tale-tell tingling of a burn or see any sign of skin reddening on yourself or your child, get out of the sun and start treatment,” says Dr. Fiala.
+“If you feel the tale-tell tingling of a burn or see any sign of skin reddening on yourself or your child, get out of the sun and start treatment,” Dr. Fiala said.

-After you’re out of the sun, consider a cool shower or bath.
-Then you can slather on a moisturizing cream or lotion to help soothe the skin.
+slather on a moisturizing cream or lotion.
 You can use lotion to make peeling and flaking less noticeable.
-For the first day or two, you may also want to use a hydrocortisone cream to help with the discomfort.
+For the first day or two, you may also want to apply hydrocortisone cream to help with the discomfort.

-“Aloe vera provides a temporary cooling effect which helps with the discomfort,” says Dr. Fiala.
+“Aloe vera provides a temporary cooling effect, which helps with the discomfort,” Dr. Fiala said.

-Creams are not going to be the only solution, however.
-Dr. Fiala also stresses the importance of following all of the tips to soothe the skin, not just applying aloe vera.
-When applying creams, be sure to stay away from scrubbing, picking, peeling or breaking any blisters.
+Follow all of the tips to soothe the skin, not just apply aloe vera, Dr. Fiala said.
+When using creams, avoid scrubbing, picking, peeling or breaking any blisters.

 - Dry mouth

 - Reduced urination